 - low birth weight

 Blocked or damaged fallopian tubes can cause problems with fertility.
 Reasons a woman may have blocked tubes include:

-- pelvic inflammatory
+- pelvic inflammatory disease

 - a previous ectopic pregnancy (pregnancy that occurs outside the uterus)

-- tubal ligation
+- tubal ligation (female sterilization surgery)

 These problems can often be corrected with surgery to clear the blocked tube.
 Sometimes a damaged tube is removed entirely.
 This can make in vitro fertilization (IVF) easier.